-- 2.1 As for the clean-up operations up to October 2000 reference is made to document 92/FUND/EXC.9/7. - 2.2 Final clean-up of residual contamination is underway in the worst-affected départements, particularly in Loire-Atlantique, the islands of Morbihan and northern Vendée.
-Clean-up is expected to be completed by the end of June 2001. - 2.3 More than 200 000 tonnes of oily waste has been collected from shorelines and has been stockpiled.
+- 2.1 As for the clean-up operations up to October 2000 reference is made to document 92/FUND/EXC.9/7. - 2.2 The clean-up operations have been completed except in respect of a few sites in Loire Atlantique, the islands of Morbihan and Northern Vendée. - 2.3 More than 200 000 tonnes of oily waste has been collected from shorelines and has been stockpiled.
 Total Fina SA has engaged a contractor to deal with the disposal of the recovered waste and the operation is underway.
-It is estimated that the cost of the waste disposal will be in the region of FFr200 million (£19 million). - 2.4 The administrative courts in Nantes and Poitiers appointed experts to carry out an investigation into the condition of the beaches before the incident and the type and extent of the pollution caused.
+Initial estimates of the cost of the waste disposal are in the region of FFr200 million (£19 million). - 2.4 The administrative courts in Nantes and Poitiers appointed experts to carry out an investigation into the condition of the beaches before the incident and the type and extent of the pollution caused.
 The experts have presented reports to the courts on the results of their examination.
 The 1992 Fund has followed these investigations through its technical experts.